JamesAmato/cmb-ml/README.md

 ## Needed files

+Needed files are stored on Markov, in `/bigdata/cmb_project/data/assets/`.
+This is the fastest way to get them, if you have access.

+"SourceDataAssets/WMAP_Chains/" files are used to create the CMB power spectrum.
+They can be downloaded from [Chain Files Direct Link](https://lambda.gsfc.nasa.gov/data/map/dr5/dcp/chains/wmap_lcdm_wmap9_chains_v5.tar.gz), as listed at the [NASA WMAP page](https://lambda.gsfc.nasa.gov/product/wmap/dr5/params/lcdm_wmap9.html).

-"planck_assets/" files are needed for noise generation.
-There's a lot of data there (~2GB?). "fidu_noise/" files are only for comparisons of noise.
-WMAP 9 chains are not yet used.
+"SourceDataAssets/Planck/" files are needed for noise generation.

-There are two ways to get the planck_assets maps.
+There are three ways to get the planck_assets maps.
+The fastest is from Markov.
 I found that the ESA Planck page is slower than CalTech, but there could be many reasons for that.
-I'm not sure if the CalTech maps are Bandpass Corrected (TODO below).
-I'm pretty sure the Planck Maps are all Bandpass corrected.

-Option 1: Use either get_planck_maps_caltech.sh or get_and_symlink_planck_maps to get the observation maps (the latter is suggested; it was created because I store huge files outside the repository for use with other code).
-Option 2: From [ESA Planck Page](https://pla.esac.esa.int/#results), choose Maps, then Advanced Search, using the terms "LFI_SkyMap_%-BPassCorrected_1024_R3.00_full.fits" and "HFI_SkyMap_%_2048_R3.01_full.fits" (note that the 353 should be with "-psb", as the version without that has some issue mentioned in the Planck Wiki).
+Option 2: Use either get_planck_maps_caltech.sh or get_and_symlink_planck_maps to get the observation maps (the latter is suggested; it was created because I store huge files outside the repository for use with other code).
+Option 3: From [ESA Planck Page](https://pla.esac.esa.int/#results), choose Maps, then Advanced Search, using the terms "LFI_SkyMap_%-BPassCorrected_1024_R3.00_full.fits" and "HFI_SkyMap_%_2048_R3.01_full.fits" (note that the 353 should be with "-psb", as the version without that has some issue mentioned in the Planck Wiki).

 These maps are needed:
 - Observation map files: